• Skip to primary navigation

 Instructions

-• Heat 3 tablespoons oil in large pot.
-Saute onion and garlic until tender.
+• In a large stockpot, sauté onion and garlic with until tender.
 Add the ribs, crushed coriander seeds and enough chicken broth to cover the ribs.
-Bring to a boil, reduce and simmer on low, covered for about 45 minutes, until ribs are tender but not falling apart.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!